Trends, influences, real numbers.

 There are two types of mortgage rates: variable and fixed.
 Here's how they work.

-The Bank of Canada (BoC) sets the 'target' for the overnight lending rate, which is the interest rate banks charge each other to cover their short-term daily transactions.
-In turn, this 'guiding' policy rate influences what banks charge their best customers — called the prime interest rate.
+The Bank of Canada sets the 'target' for the overnight lending rate, which is the interest rate banks charge each other to cover their short-term daily transactions.

-When the BoC changes its target overnight rate, it signals to the banks that it wants them to change their prime rates — which they usually do (but not always), passing on increases or decreases directly to their customers.
+When the BoC changes its policy rate, it signals to lenders that it wants them to change their prime rates — which they usually do (there have been rare occasions when some banks didn't follow policy rate changes right away), passing on increases or decreases directly to their clients.

-Banks offer many prime rate products with 'floating' interest rates, such as variable rate mortgages (ARMs and VRMs) and lines of credit (such as HELOCs).
+Banks offer many floating prime rate products, such as variable-rate mortgages (ARMs and VRMs) and lines of credit (such as HELOCs).

-Variable mortgage rates are set from lender prime rates, and 'float' along with any prime rate changes.
+Variable mortgage rates are set according to floating lender prime rates (which change along with BoC policy rates).

 Banks buy bonds from the Bank of Canada as a low-maintenance (less costly) source of fixed-interest income.
 They also use fixed mortgage rates as an income source, but mortgages are higher maintenance compared to bonds (it costs more to operate mortgage loans).